Dr Ling Khoon Lin

 The cause of IBS is unknown.
 It is often triggered by an episode of gastrointestinal infection or food poisoning.
 The immune system in the gut is activated during the infection, and produces cells and proteins that increase the sensitivity of the nerves in the gut.
 The extra sensitive nerves cause the gut to sense normal amounts of gas and movements as bloating and pain.

 Stress and anxiety will exacerbate IBS symptoms.
-However, it is not known if anxiety on its own will cause IBS.
+However, it is not known if anxiety on its own can cause IBS.
 Food intolerances are often found in IBS patients but food allergy is not thought to cause IBS.

 There is no investigation which will definitively diagnose IBS.
 Doctors managing IBS patients will often start with a history of the abdominal symptoms and simple blood and stool tests to rule out common disorders.
 Some doctors may also order more invasive tests, such as colonoscopy and CT scans, if they are thought to be relevant.